 - Set your budget.
 When you first start investing in stocks, it’s a good idea to start with a smaller budget, maybe £1000-£2000.
 Google’s parent company Alphabet currently trades around $1300 a share, meaning you could buy a single share with that sort of budget.
 As you gain experience, you can ramp up the size of your investments.

 - Choose a broker.
-There’s no shortage of brokers that will allow you to buy and sell Google stock.
+There’s no shortage of brokers that will allow you to sell and buy Google shares.
 Many of those brokers only charge a few dollars per trade.
 Find a broker with an easy-to-use trading platform, strong reputation and low fees.

 - Analyse market conditions.
-When the market shoots higher over a period of months or years (a ‘bull market’) most stocks go up too.
+When the market shoots higher over a period of months or years (a ‘bull market’) most stock, including Google shares prices go up too.
 When the market falls sharply (a ‘bear market’), most stocks fall too.
 When a bear market occurs, it’s generally a good idea to avoid taking unnecessary risks.